ricardobalk/soseigyo/README.md

 Another popular option would be using a DNS-01 challenge, using one of the available DNS plugins.
 This would verify the domain name by automatically adding a TXT record to your DNS records.
 You can find more information about the DNS-01 challenge in the [certbot documentation](https://certbot.eff.org/docs/using.html#dns-plugins).

-3. Edit `etc/nginx/000-default-https.conf` so it contains the correct domain names, e.g. `example.com` and `www.example.com` and it points to the correct certificate and key files.
+3. Edit `config/nginx/000-default-https.conf` so it contains the correct domain names, e.g. `example.com` and `www.example.com` and it points to the correct certificate and key files.

-4. Link `etc/nginx/000-default-https.conf` to `etc/nginx/sites-enabled/000-default-https.conf`, by running `docker-compose exec nginx ln -s /etc/nginx/sites-available/000-default-https.conf /etc/nginx/sites-enabled/000-default-https.conf`.
+4. Link `config/nginx/000-default-https.conf` to `config/nginx/sites-enabled/000-default-https.conf`, by running `ln -s config/nginx/000-default-https.conf config/nginx/sites-enabled/000-default-https.conf`.

 5. Restart the nginx container with `docker-compose restart nginx`.